A Whole-Person Approach to Neurapathic Pain + Lived Experience Story

 At the same time, many people find that medication alone doesn’t fully resolve their symptoms and may come with side effects or require ongoing adjustment.
 Rather than viewing these approaches as separate, the research increasingly supports an integrative model of care where medical treatment is combined with supportive practices such as movement, exercise, and mind-body interventions.

-Lived Experience Story
+My Lived Experience Story

-There are symptoms that begin weeks before an attack such as low-level pain, increased sensitivity to triggers, lingering discomfort, mild attacks and high-intensity warning shots.
-Dr Stark advised during this stage, first-line pharamceutical treatment can stabilise the nerve to prevent the attacks or reduce the intensity if an attack were to happen.
-GPN attacks aren't good for our bodies to experience, and can lead to other health issues.
+Dr Stark advised, first-line pharamceutical treatments such as Carbamazepine can stabilise the nerve to prevent the attacks or reduce the intensity if an attack were to happen.
+GPN attacks aren't good for the body to experience, and can lead to other severe health issues if not addressed.
 Ideally, we want to prevent these.

 The interventions I've prescribed for myself (or lifestyle habits!) are eating nourishing meals, walking, aerial yoga, strength training, mindfulness, positive social connections and reducing stress where possible.